fullctl/docs.fullctl.com/docs/PeerCtl/Settings.md

 # Settings

 Choose the Exchange/Port to be used from the drop down box on the left side of the window.
 The data displayed is populated from PeeringDB.
-<strong>Note: It is important to keep your PeeringDB account up-to-date to produce the most accurate data on PeerCtl.</strong>
+**Note: It is important to keep your PeeringDB account up-to-date to produce the most accurate data on PeerCtl.**
     ![](img/exchangeport.png)